 - We do not accept immunization records via email or fax.

 - The deadline for submission is July 1 (for new undergraduate students) and August 1 (for new graduate, law, exchange, international and transfer students).
 A $100 late fee will be assessed for late or incomplete records.
+The deadline for new spring semester students is the first day of class.
 There will be a hold in your Cardinal Station account that will prevent you from registering for your next semester.

 - Please review the requirements, obtain your vaccine record and if needed, review all of this with your health care provider to ensure that the information you are submitting is accurate.